mpjlu/serving/README.md

 - The Caffe Servable is implemented in `serving/servables/caffe` and is based on the Tensorflow servable.

-- To be able to reuse as much of the TFS infastructure as possible (e.g. batching), and to be able to create server frontends which can be switched to/from Caffe and Tensorflow with minimum effort, the core Caffe servable, the `CaffeServingSession`, derives from the abstract `tensorflow::serving::ServingSession` class, essentially encapsulating the Caffe model as though it were a Tensorflow one.
+- To be able to reuse as much of the TFS infastructure as possible (e.g. batching), and to be able to create server frontends which can be switched to/from Caffe and Tensorflow with minimum effort, the core Caffe servable, `CaffeServingSession`, derives from the abstract `tensorflow::serving::ServingSession` class.
+This essentially encapsulates the Caffe model as though it were a Tensorflow one.

 ---